perrystephenson/midas/Documentation/UnderstandingTextMining.md

 ## Related Things

-Two things often mentioned in the same breath as text mining are **NLP** and **text retrieval**.
+Two things often mentioned in the same breath as text mining are **Natural Language Processing** and **text retrieval**.
 It is worth considering the relationship between these things and **text mining**, and how they might be useful in the context of the iLab project.

 ### Natural Language Processing

-Natural Language Processing (NLP) and text mining are often used interchangeably, but this isn't quite accurate.
+Natural Language Processing (NLP) and text mining are often used interchangeably, but they have subtly different objectives.
 Broadly, text mining (and text retrieval) are associated with large bodies of text, and utilise techniques which scale well to large datasets.
 NLP techniques on the other hand are associated with deeper analysis of the text, and involves a lot more human interaction.
 NLP techniques tend not to scale, where Text Mining techniques are all about scale.

-- [ ] Need to do further work to understand the difference.
+This document will look at NLP where it makes sense in the context of the broader text mining process.

 ### Text Retrieval